Video Lesson about ʻAʻano, Kikino, Hamani, and Hehele

 This is my favourite kind of word in Hawaiian.
 I think the ʻaʻano are just so powerful and when used properly really show how Hawaiian thinking in sentence construction is different from that of the English language.
 You'll learn lots more about that later on.
 For now, it will be important to know just what we mean when we say that a word is an ʻaʻano.

 The ʻaʻano are equivalent to adjectives and adverbs in English.
-They describe a state or a condition of something.
+They are also called "stative verbs" in some texts because they show a state or condition: in the Pūkuʻi-Elbert Hawaiian dictionary, you will see them labeled as "vs" (verb-stative) for this reason.
 Some examples are shown below.

 |kaumaha||sad or heavy|